British editor in UAE gets 10 years for wife’s slaying

 DUBAI, United Arab Emirates (AP) — A judge in the United Arab Emirates has found a British newspaper editor guilty of killing his wife with a hammer and has sentenced him to 10 years in prison.

-Matthew had served as the editor of the prominent English-language newspaper Gulf News from 1995-2005 and then became an editor-at-large at the newspaper.
+Matthews had served as the editor of the prominent English-language newspaper Gulf News from 1995-2005 and then became an editor-at-large at the newspaper.

-Matthew and his wife were prominent members of the UAE’s large British expatriate community.
+Matthews and his wife were prominent members of the UAE’s large British expatriate community.